Oil Stocks - Change of Trend or Just a Correction?

 To see the current situation more clearly, let's zoom in on our picture and move on to the weekly chart.

-Now, let's turn to the daily chart.
+Having discussed the medium-term outlook, let's turn to the daily chart.

 As we mentioned earlier, the XOI extended gains and successfully broke above the psychological barrier of 1,600, hitting a fresh 2014 high at the end of April.
 From this perspective, we see that with this upward move, the oil stock index reached the upper line of the rising trend channel, which decelerated further improvement at the beginning of May.
 Although, the oil stocks index bounced off this major resistance and climbed to a new annual high of 1,638, this improvement was only temporarily and the XOI reversed, declining below the upper blue line.